 What are some of the questions Entrepreneurs should ask VCs?

-It is very important for an Entrepreneur to know what are some of the qualities VCs look for in an Entrepreneur or a Company.
-E.g. At NIN.VC, we start with an Entrepreneur.
+An Entrepreneur needs to know what are some of the qualities VCs look for in an Entrepreneur or a Company.
+E.g. At NIN Ventures, we start with an Entrepreneur.
 We invest in an entrepreneur because entrepreneurs build companies and not the other way round.
 Being an entrepreneur is the hardest job in the world and entrepreneurs face varied challenges when it comes to taking their disruptive technologies to market.

 As long as the company has certain ingredients like a good management team, a disruptive technology, a viable product, and a revenue-generating strategy that forms a basic foundation that leads to long-term success.
-We at NIN.VC like to invest in companies that are going to stand the test of time.
+We at NIN Ventures like to invest in companies that are going to stand the test of time.

-They need guidance or domain expertise, help with PR/marketing, recruiting, viable exit strategy, more often follow up financing, etc., which Crowdfunding portals are not able to support.
-If you need someone to add value to your business, NIN.VC or Venture Capital is the way to go.
+They need guidance or domain expertise, help with PR/marketing, recruiting, viable exit strategy, more often follow-up financing, etc., which Crowdfunding portals are not able to support.
+If you need someone to add value to your business, NIN Ventures or Venture Capital is the way to go.
 However on the other extreme, if you are an experienced or serial entrepreneur looking for capital, Crowdfunding is a good alternative as long as they can avoid a messy cap table.